 Dish up your stuffed mushrooms on a pretty platter like the one below.

 Do you have a favorite type of stuffed mushrooms?
 If so, have you ever made them yourself?

-Up next: packable picnic recipes you need to try.
+Next up, check out some stellar packable picnic recipes you need to try!